Why am I scared of conflict?

 👏 It’s a way of being honest with yourself before being honest with the other person.

-The best way to tidy up a relationship is to communicate.
+The best way to tidy up a relationship is to communicate, even if it means having a difficult conversation.
 Indeed, it is a valuable tool when there is a conflict.
 However, you shouldn’t express yourself in just any way.
 Non-violent communication is key as it allows you to express your emotions, listen to the other person’s emotions and find a solution together 👭.
 Just as active listening to the other person is essential if you want to succeed in undoing this conflict as quickly as possible.

 3. Work on yourself